kkkaslikar/AY20_MBDS_questions/README.md

 # Introduction

-This repository contains the solution files, as well as the relevant code and explanations for the NTU Biomedical Data Science Masters entrance assessment.
+This repository contains the solution output files, as well as the relevant code and explanations for the NTU Biomedical Data Science Masters entrance assessment.

 The solution files for the individual questions are present in their respective folders.